njherrera/PowerRanker/README.md

 # PowerRanker
  creates an Elo ranking of all the players in a given tournament series.
-Requires tournament series to be hoseted on challonge.com
+Requires tournament series to be hosted on challonge.com